ShipmasterKyle/luaunoid/README.md

-# Luanoid
+# Luaunoid
-New character controller intended as a replacement for Humanoid for developers who want more flexibility or control over their characters.
+A special version of luanoid made for Sonic Earth.
+Has some slight changes and improvements to the original code that was written in 2018.
+Luaunoid is a new(-ish) character controller intended as a replacement for Humanoid for developers who want more flexibility or control over their characters, developed by LPGhatguy.

 ## Usage
 The latest source is available in the `src` directory.
 The rig and test playground is available in `luanoid-test-place.rbxlx`, but the version of the controller in the place may not be up-to-date at all times.

-To work on Luanoid, use [Rojo](https://github.com/LPGhatguy/rojo) to sync the project into the test place continually.
+To work on Luaunoid, use [Rojo](https://github.com/LPGhatguy/rojo) to sync the project into the test place continually.

 ## Goals
 * Keep state machine and controls entirely in Lua